AndrewBanks10/simpler-redux/README.md

   allServiceFunctionsToProps(serviceFunctions)
 )
 ```
 In probably almost all cases, you will not need to write a mapDispatchToProps function since you would normally want all service functions provided to the UI.
 In addition, during incremental programming, one would add service functions one at time and then test their effects.
 With allServiceFunctionsToProps you only need to be concerned with adding them in one place to the serviceFunctions object instead of two places which reduces the possibility of forgetting to insert them into your mapDispatchToProps function.
+So, allServiceFunctionsToProps removes the side effects of adding service functions.

 ### Additional Advantages of the simpler-redux library.